nRF24/RF24/COMMON_ISSUES.md

 In the RF24 library's beginnings, the default value was (prior to 2014) set to 4MHz.

 Inaccurate payloads can also happen because of differences in how 8-bit, 32-bit and 64-bit systems store data in memory.
-The easiest way to ensure your data aligns between devices is to specify the size of variables in code. ie: Instead of `unsigned long`, use `uint32_t` and use `__attribute__((__packed__))` for data structures if you don't align your data manually per the linked blog posts (see below).
+The easiest way to ensure your data aligns between devices is to specify the size of variables in code.
+For example, use `uint32_t` instead of `unsigned long`, and use `__attribute__((__packed__))` for data structures if you don't align your data manually per the linked blog posts (see below).

 Newer users can use the `sizeof()` function to verify the size of different variables or data structures as well.

 See [GNU libc doc about integers](https://www.gnu.org/software/libc/manual/html_node/Integers.html) and [TMRh20's Blog Post](https://tmrh20.blogspot.com/2020/09/transferring-data-between-systems-using.html) for more info.